2013 Translation Project: First English-Chinese Haiku and Tanka Blog

 on fire, an Egyptian...

-published in the Jan/Feb 2011 issue of Sketchbook
+Jan/Feb 2011 issue of Sketchbook

-(Note: The tanka is written for the courageous peoples for who are fighting against autocratic governments.
+Note: The tanka is written for the courageous peoples for who are fighting against autocratic governments.

 Lâm Văn Tức (1897 – 11 June 1963), a Vietnamese Mahayana Buddhist monk, set himself on fire performing a ritual suicide in protest against the persecution of Buddhists by the US-backed corrupt South Vietnamese government.
 The photo of his self-immolation was circulated widely and brought close attention to the larger structural and ideological causes of the Vietnam War.